The World of Train Set

 “I don’t know.”
 She becomes quiet for a while “Maybe I´m afraid that I will lose control soon.”
 Her head falls towards her chest.

 “I see.
-I think I can hear you telling me something about your life journey,” I say as I pick up the cards from the table, leaving only our two cards with a gap in between.“ Also, maybe you are saying something about our journey together, here, in this room,” I suggest cautiously.
+I think I can hear you telling me something about your life journey,” I say as I pick up the cards from the table, leaving only our two cards with a gap in between.“ Also, maybe you are saying something about our journey together, here, in this room,” I suggested cautiously.

 She raises her eyes in question